riblidezso/encode_dream_challenge/README.md

 ## Background/Intro

 This is the first time we work with a transcription factor binding problem.
-We are physicist and computer scientists working with machine learning data mining, and various other subjects.
+We are physicist and computer scientists working with machine learning, data minin and various other subjects.
+We have tried to create a meaningful table representation of the data, using multiple transciption binding prediction methods, and apply machine learning on the table.

 ## Methods